ibm-cloud-docs/account/iam-service-roles.md

 | `is.placement-group.placement-group.operate` | Add or remove an instance to or from a placement group | Administrator, Editor, Operator |
 | `is.placement-group.placement-group.read` | View the details of a virtual instance placement group | Administrator, Editor, Operator, Viewer |
 | `is.placement-group.placement-group.list` | List all placements groups associated for this account | Administrator, Editor, Operator, Viewer |
-{: caption="Service actions - Placement Groups for VPC" caption-side="top"}
+{: caption="Table 92.
+Service actions - Placement Groups for VPC" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="is.placement-group"}
 {: class="simple-tab-table"}